Contact Hal Feldman

 South Florida residents know all too well that windstorm damage can be devastating.
 One only needs to mention Hurricane Andrew in 1992 to evoke some pretty vivid memories.
-More recently, the 2004-2005 seasons were unprecedented in the frequency of hurricanes and damage they caused.
+More recently, the 2004 and 2005 seasons were unprecedented in the frequency of hurricanes and damage they caused.
 With this in mind, it’s easy to see how imperative it is to calculate the cost of windstorm insurance into any real estate transaction.

-When I moved to Palmetto Bay in 2004, I had some knowledge about windstorm insurance, but really didn’t know how it worked.
+When I moved to South Florida in 2004, I had some knowledge about windstorm insurance, but really didn’t know how it worked.
 Perhaps you are in a similar situation.
 Windstorm insurance (sometimes called hurricane insurance) protects the policyholder from the effects of wind and wind-borne debris.
 This article provides starting points to understanding the mechanics of windstorm insurance.
 As always, consult with a professional about your specific needs.

 Happy Home Hunting!